mateussouzaweb/nicedeck/README.md

 Steck Deck customizations for a nice experience targered **for advanced users only, because is experimental**:

-- Automatic installation of recomended softwares for general usage and console emulation.
+- Automatic installation of recomended softwares for general usage, gaming and console emulation.
-- All softwares and emulators are flatpak based - because is easier to use / install / update.
+- Flatpak based - because is easier to use / install / update.
 - You can choose the desired software and emulators to install.
 - Installed programs will be available on the ``Steam Library``, allowing usage on ``Gaming Mode`` at Steam Deck.